RetroReversing/retroReversing/categories/consoles/GameBoy.md

 [bbbbbr/gbtoolsid: A command line app for identifying tools used to build Game Boy ROMs](https://github.com/bbbbbr/gbtoolsid)

 ## Blem!
 Playstation Emulator for the GB
-Blem! was a prank ROM for the Game Boy which pretended to load up a playstation 1 emulator on the Game Boy.
+Blem! was a prank ROM for the Game Boy which pretended to load up a Playstation 1 emulator on the Game Boy.
 This is a reference to the Bleam!
-Playstaiton emulator released for Mac and Dreamcast.
+Playstation emulator released for Mac and Dreamcast.
 I doubt anyone really believed this prank but it was mentioned in the UK Magazine **GBX** issue 3 (Septermber 2001) when talking about Game Boy emulation for PC (NoCash) and Mac (Virtual Boy) [^11].

 ---